-How to Edit Video with Descript: The Text-Based Approach That Finally Makes Sense
+- How to Edit Video with Descript: Getting Started

-How to edit video with Descript is genuinely different from traditional video editing.
+How to edit video with Descript is a completely different experience from traditional video editing.
 You edit text, and the video follows.
 Delete a sentence from the transcript, and that section disappears from your video.

 What is Text-Based Video Editing?

-Traditional video editors like Premiere Pro or Final Cut work with timelines.
+Traditional video editors like Adobe Premiere Pro or Apple Final Cut Pro work with timelines.
 You drag clips around, scrub through footage, and make cuts by eyeballing waveforms.
 It works, but there’s a learning curve.

 Descript flips this completely.
-When you import a video, it automatically transcribes everything.
+When you import a video, it automatically transcribes everything using AI speech recognition.
 Then you edit the video by editing the transcript.
 Delete a sentence?
 Gone from the video.
 Rearrange paragraphs?
 Your video follows suit.

 If you can edit a Google Doc, you can edit in Descript.
 That’s not marketing hype.
-It’s genuinely how the tool works.
+It’s exactly how the tool works.

 How to Edit Video with Descript: Getting Started

-Step 2: Import your video.
+Step 2.
+Import your video.
 Drag your video file into the project.
-Descript will automatically transcribe it.
+Descript will automatically transcribe it using its Whisper-based AI engine.
 This usually takes a few minutes depending on length.

-Step 5: Export.
-When you’re happy with the edit, export your video in your preferred format and resolution.
+Step 5.
+Export.
+When you’re happy with the edit, export your video in your preferred format and resolution (up to 4K on paid plans).

 Why Descript Works for Non-Technical Users

 Descript removes that friction.
 Everyone knows how to edit text.
 You’ve been doing it since grade school.
-So when someone says “just delete the sentence where I rambled,” you can literally do exactly that.
+So when you want to remove a rambling section, you literally just delete those sentences.

 Podcasters who need to clean up interview audio without learning audio engineering.